mono/mono-tls/ARCHITECTURE.md

 -----------------

-`Mono.Net.Security` provides the internal implementation and lives inside `System.dll` as private and internal APIs.  `Mono.Security.dll` uses reflection to access these.
+`Mono.Net.Security` provides the internal implementation and lives inside `System.dll` as private and internal APIs.
+There's an internal helper class called `NoReflectionHelper`, which allows `Mono.Security.dll` to access these without using reflection.

 On Mobile, the `Mono.Security.Interface` APIs are included as public APIs in `System.dll`.